mbourque/creo_nc_tools/developers_guide.md

   - Use intent edges as much as possible
   - Create parameters for cutter_diam and length and use rekations to drive geometry.
 This allows the tool to adjust from editing the tool through cutting tools dialog display.
   - Do not use subassemblies for solid tools, they wont simulate properly.
-  - Do not use multibody, or if you need you cam merge all bodies into one single body.
+  - Do not use multibody, or if you need you can merge all bodies into one single body.

 - Appearance:
   - Use steel or gold for coated tools.